john-kurkowski/dotfiles/.docs/GIT.md

 quickly target it by that word instead of the commit SHA.
 If the first word of the commit was `Rename`, you can `git fixup :/Rename`.

-In Vim, Fugitive's status window lists unpushed commits, you can visually target the commit you want, and there is a mapping to
-`git fixup the-commit-under-the-cursor`.
+In Vim, Fugitive's status window lists unpushed commits.
+There you can visually target the commit you want, then use Fugitive's mapping to `git fixup the-commit-under-the-cursor`.

 </td>